googlegenomics/readthedocs/docs/source/use_cases/annotate_variants/bioconductor_annotation.rst

 (1) First, load your data into Google Genomics.
 See :doc:`../load_data/index` for more detail as to how to do this.

-(2) If you do not have them already, install the neccessary Bioconductor packages.
+(2) If you do not have them already, install the necessary Bioconductor packages.
 See `Using Bioconductor`_ for more detail as to how to do this.

 (3) Update the parameters to the ``getVariants`` call the example below to match that of your data and desired genomic region to annotate.